xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         Fields to use as log stream labels for logs ingested via the corresponding -syslog.listenAddr.udp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#stream-fields
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.streamFields.unix array
+        Fields to use as log stream labels for logs ingested via the corresponding -syslog.listenAddr.unix.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#stream-fields
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tenantID.tcp array
         TenantID for logs ingested via the corresponding -syslog.listenAddr.tcp.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#multitenancy
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.tenantID.udp array
         TenantID for logs ingested via the corresponding -syslog.listenAddr.udp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#multitenancy
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.tenantID.unix array
+        TenantID for logs ingested via the corresponding -syslog.listenAddr.unix.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#multitenancy
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.timezone string